 Remember that adding too much DE powder can break down the filter, while too little means it will not effectively clean your pool water.

-When to Backwash a DE Filter
+When do You Need to Backwash a DE Filter to Clean It?

 That said, most filters will require backwashing at least once every 1 to 3 months.
 A good way to tell when to backwash your filter is by checking your pressure gauge.
 If the pressure increases by a few PSI, you need to backwash the filter as it means water is not flowing smoothly through the filters.